matthewjmiller/mattmiller/CV.md

 Review of Emily Beth Hill, *Marketing and Christian Proclamation in Theological Perspective.* Forthcoming in *Fare Forward.*

-Review of Matthew Milliner, *The Everlasting People.* Forthcoming in *Front Porch Republic.*
+["Seeing the Midwest New."
+Review of Matthew Milliner, *The Everlasting People.*](https://www.frontporchrepublic.com/2022/03/seeing-the-midwest-new-a-review-of-the-everlasting-people/) *Front Porch Republic,* 14 March 2022.

 ["In Defense of Nature Writing."
 Review of Tom Springer, *The Star in the Sycamore.*](https://www.frontporchrepublic.com/2022/03/in-defense-of-nature-writing/) *Front Porch Republic,* 2 March 2022.